r3ply/r3ply/site/content/_index.md

 ## About

-r3ply will receive emails on your website's behalf and package them up as a comment in a way that you can configure and [protects the privacy](@/docs/overview.md#privacy) of the sender. **There's no sign-up.** Instead you just host a [r3ply config](@/docs/config.md) from your `<domain>`, and then email comments can be addressed to `<domain>@r3ply.com`.
+r3ply receives emails on your website’s behalf and packages them as comments in a way that you can configure — while also [protecting](@/docs/overview.md#privacy) the sender’s privacy. **There's no sign-up.** Instead you just host a [r3ply config](@/docs/config.md) from your `<domain>`, and then email comments can be addressed to `<domain>@r3ply.com`.

-_The email's `subject` field is a link (or path) to what is being commented on.
+_The email's `subject` field must be a link (or path) to what is being commented on.
 It must be on the same domain that hosted the config._

-Upon receiving an email comment, r3ply will look for a config at the domain specified in the local part of the email's address, **for example: `foo.com`@r3ply.com**, and then begin processing the email as a comment according to that site's configuration.
+Upon receiving an email comment, r3ply looks for a config at the domain specified in the local part of the email's address, **for example: `foo.com`@r3ply.com**, and then begin processing the email as a comment according to that site's configuration.
 Below is an example of a r3ply site config with comments.

 ```toml
 version = "0.0.1"